darklight81/BI-ARD/readme.md

 void renderSnake()

 ```
-Renders snake on the board
+Renders the snake on the board

 ```
 void spawnFood()
 ```
-Spawns 'food' on the random place on the board.
+Spawns *food* on the random place on the board.

 ```
 void getDirection()